 Viessmann 100 range is 6 to 1 the 200 range an amazing 20 to 1!

 Lastly, the most efficient controls available.

 Viessmann pride them selves in their industry leading advancements in condensing technology.
-By capturing latent heat in the flue gases that would otherwise leave the building and be dispurses in to the atmosphere we can gain up to an extra 10% of efficiency.
-What's more by matching the load of a property rather than undersgooting and over shooting we can make the boiler un smoothly and more gently for longer amounts of time at lower outputs.
-Fortunately these two things come hand in hand with Viessmanns top of the range weather compensation control which other manufacturers are begging to offer entry level versions of but pale in comparison in our humblee opinions.
+By capturing latent heat in the flue gases that would otherwise leave the building and be disperses in to the atmosphere we can gain up to an extra 10% of efficiency.
+What's more by matching the load of a property rather than undershooting and over shooting we can make the boiler un smoothly and more gently for longer amounts of time at lower outputs.
+Fortunately these two things come hand in hand with Viessmann's top of the range weather compensation control, which other manufacturers are begging to offer entry level versions of but pale in comparison in our humble opinions.